wasabigeek/blog/content/blog/dont-give-up-on-your-rails-generators/index.md

 published: true
 ---

-From personal observation, most Rails devs quickly stop using the built-in generators (save for a few like `model` or `migration`).
-A common reason - the created files are no longer suited to a project, so it’s easier to start from scratch rather generate and then modify them.
+Many Rails devs I've spoken to quickly stop using the built-in generators - the common reason is that the generated files no longer suit the project, so it’s easier to start from scratch rather generate and then modify them.
 What a pity!
-To paraphrase DHH, generators can help improve **team productivity** and **encourage consistency** - we just need to tweak them.
+To paraphrase DHH, generators can help **improve team productivity** and **encourage consistency** - we just need to tweak them.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">A good way to get more people to do the right thing: Generate the pattern by default via built-in generators.
 Like we do with tests etc.</p>&mdash; DHH (@dhh) <a href="https://twitter.com/dhh/status/176466771698659328?ref_src=twsrc%5Etfw">March 5, 2012</a></blockquote>

 In this post, I look at one approach for customising generators, based on one we customised recently at work: the rake task generator.

-## TLDR; on Overriding a Generator
+## TL;DR on Overriding a Generator
-- Copy over the Generator classes to `/lib/.../generators/...` and modify
+- Copy over the Generator classes to `/lib/generators/...` and modify
 - Copy over the template file to `/lib/templates/...` and modify
 - Bonus: Use `hook_for` to generate a test file if the generator doesn’t do it automatically